bosun-monitor/bosun/configuration.md

 	# Other alerts are passed through the l lookup table and may add n or d.
 	# If the host tag does not match a or b*, no other notification is added.
 	critNotification = lookup("l", "v")
+	# Do not evaluate this alert if its host is down.
+	depends = alert("host.down", "crit")
 }
 ~~~